EpicGamester500/MemeTweeter/README.md

 A Meme Tweeter that gets memes from reddit and tweets them to twitter

 # Requirements
-You Need PRAW, Tweepy,
+You Need PRAW, Tweepy and PyShorteners

- install praw, tweepy, pyshorteners by doing
+ install PRAW, Tweepy, PyShorteners by doing

 ```bash
 pip install praw